heartandhandstraining/heartandhandstraining.github.io/_posts/2020-07-22-Make-Sense-of-the-World.md

 ##### The Basics

 Do you want or need to stick to the basics for now?
-Anybody who wants to study the Bible has it at their fingertips, all for free.
+Anybody anywhere in the world who wants to study the Bible has it at their fingertips, all for free.
 How easy can that be?
-[Get started today!](www.jw.org/en/bible-teachings/online-lessons/) See, for example, why suffering and evil exist in the world and what God is doing about it.
+[Get started today!](https://www.jw.org/en/bible-teachings/online-lessons/) See, for example, why suffering and evil exist in the world and what God is doing about it.